griquelme/tidyms/docs/quickstart.rst

 In the majority of cases, chromatograms and spectra are going to be created from experimental data.
-Working with raw data can be done using the :class:`tidyms.MSData` object, which reads data in the mzML format and can be used to extract information from raw data.
+Working with raw data can be done using the :class:`tidyms.MSData` object, which reads files in the mzML format and can be used to extract information from raw data.
 You can read :doc:`this tutorial <mzml>` on how to convert experimental data from proprietary, instrument-specific formats to mzML.
 The following code snippet